LESLIE: Dixie in Illinois has a question regarding horizontal basement wall cracks and the possibility of it caving in.

 DIXIE: Most of the ones that are bending in are horizontal, yes.
 But the cracks do go up and down, as well.

 TOM: Alright.
 So you need to immediately contact a structural engineer and have the foundation inspected.
 This sounds serious.
-I can tell you that, typically, horizontal cracks are caused by frost heave, where the drainage conditions are poor at the outside of the house, water collects there, soil freezes and pushes in.
+I can tell you that, typically, horizontal basement wall cracks are caused by frost heave, where the drainage conditions are poor at the outside of the house, water collects there, soil freezes and pushes in.

 But you have that many cracks and those cracks are that significant, you need – not a contractor.
 I want you to find a structural engineer.
 You’re just hiring this guy to inspect the home and prepare a report discussing the condition of the foundation.
 And if repairs are needed, the engineer should specify those repairs.
 Then you can bring a contractor in to follow the engineer’s specification and make the repairs.